Param-Harrison/kidzode/public/courses/pixel-heroes/hangman_guess.md

     print(f"Sorry!
 The letter '{guess}' is not in the word.")
 ```

-## ✨ Magic Moment
-Python can check if a letter is in a word!

-## 💡 Important Things to Remember
+## Remember
 - `in` checks if something is inside something else
-- `if guess in secret_word:` checks if the letter is in the word
+- `if guess in secret_word:` checks if letter is in word
 - This works with any string!
-- This is the foundation of Hangman!

-## 🎨 Try This Next!
+## Try This
-Change `secret_word` to your favorite word and test it!
+Change `secret_word` to your favorite word!

-## 🤔 Stuck?
-Check This!
+## If Stuck
+- Use lowercase letters
-- **Always says yes?** Make sure your guess is actually in the word
+- Make sure your guess is in the word
-- **Case sensitive?** "A" and "a" are different - use lowercase
-- **Want to see the word?** That's cheating!
-But you can `print(secret_word)` for testing

-## 🌟 Show Your Parents!
-"Look!
-I'm building Hangman - it can check if letters are in words!"

-You just unlocked the **Word Game Builder** superpower! ⭐
+You did it! ⭐